-Gene ID Other Names 85363 TRIM5 alpha Antibody: RNF88, TRIM5alpha, RNF88, Tripartite motif-containing protein 5, RING finger protein 88, tripartite motif-containing 5 Target/Specificity TRIM5; Anti-TRIM5 alpha is human reactive but should presumably also react with rhesus protein.
+Gene ID Other Names 85363 TRIM5 alpha Antibody: RNF88, TRIM5alpha, RNF88, Tripartite motif-containing protein 5, RING finger protein 88, tripartite motif-containing 5 Target/Specificity TRIM5; TRIM5 alpha antibody will not cross-react with other isoforms of TRIM5.
 Reconstitution & Storage TRIM5 alpha antibody can be stored at 4°C for three months and -20°C, stable for up to one year.
 As with all antibodies care should be taken to avoid repeated freeze thaw cycles.
 Antibodies should not be exposed to prolonged high temperatures.
 Precautions TRIM5 alpha Antibody is for research use only and not for use in diagnostic or therapeutic procedures.